jgonera/ripple-address-generator/README.md

 Boot your computer using the USB stick created in step 1.
 When a blue Unetbootin menu shows up, choose "Default" (just hit Enter).

-After Ubuntu boots, connect to the Internet (WiFi or Ethernet).
+After Ubuntu boots, open the Terminal by clicking on "Activities" in the top left corner and typing "Terminal" in the search field.
+Then connect to the Internet (WiFi or Ethernet).
 You can choose the WiFi network by clicking on the arrow in the top right corner of the screen.
-Then open the Terminal by clicking on "Activities" in the top left corner and typing "Terminal" in the search field.
+If you're using a Mac and WiFi doesn't work, see [Appendix: Fixing WiFi on Macs](#appendix-fixing-wifi-on-macs).

 In the terminal run the following command to install Git:

 ```
 sudo apt-get install git